 By: Amy Westfall, ANP

 Between the months of October and February, everyone is vulnerable to the flu season.
 Flu season is the time of year when the flu is most contagious.
-Often businesses, schools and workplaces will put in place precautions to prevent the spread of the virus, usually with flu shots, handwashing or protective gear.
-Flu season is officially announced by the Centers for Disease Control (CDC) when there is a large spike in the amount of recorded flu cases, but the flu can be contracted all year round.
-While there is no exact answer as to why winter months see a rise flu cases, it is thought to be caused by colder weather (Duquesne University).
+Often businesses, schools, and workplaces will put in place precautions to prevent the spread of the virus, usually with flu shots, handwashing, or protective gear.
+Flu season is officially announced by the Centers for Disease Control (CDC) when there is a large spike in the number of recorded flu cases, but the flu can be contracted all year round.
+While there is no exact answer as to why winter months see a rise in flu cases, it is thought to be caused by colder weather (Duquesne University).
 On average, 8% of the U.S. population gets the flu every year.
-This percentage varies year to year and depends if people that have the flu experience the symptoms (CDC.gov).
+This percentage varies from year to year and depends if people that have the flu experience the symptoms (CDC.gov).
 According to Ohio Health, there were more than 7,000 flu-related hospitalizations in the 2017-2018 flu season.

 What is the Flu

 The flu, also known as influenza, is a contagious virus that affects the nose, throat and sometimes the lungs.
 While easily prevented, the flu can sometimes be more severe leading to death.
 The flu can often be mistaken for a cold.
 However, unlike a cold, the flu starts suddenly with some or all the following symptoms:

 - Sore throat

 - Vomiting or diarrhea (more common in children)

 During the first three to four days of the illness is when people are most contagious.
 Starting day one, before symptoms develop, a person may be able to infect others, and this can also last up to seven days after the beginning of symptoms.
 From the moment a person is infected, it can take between one and four days for symptoms to appear.